In JavaScript, variables are data containers that allow us to store and manipulate values throughout the execution of a program.

 Hoisting and TDZ

-In JavaScript, variable and function declarations are “hoisted” to the beginning of their execution context.
+In JavaScript, variable and function declarations are “hoisted” to the top of their execution context.

 However, declared variables are not fully available until their definition.
-This is referred to as being in the TDZ (temporal dead zone).
+This is what we call being in TDZ (temporal dead zone).

-Does all this seem really weird to you?
+Does all this seem very strange to you?
 Don’t worry, you’re not the only one.
-This is due to the huge mistake … I mean… the monumental blunder JavaScript made in its early versions with var
+This is due to the huge mistake … I mean… the blunder that JavaScript made in its early versions with var

 .